apache/camel-website/README.md

 These values are used by Hugo when building or running in development mode (`yarn preview:hugo`) or building the website (`yarn build:hugo` or `yarn build-all`) to access GitHub API with a higher rate limit.

+**NOTE**: When you clone the `camel-website` repository the binaries present in the Yarn PnP cache or in the `.yarn/unplugged` directories are built for x86-64 Linux, so if you're running on a different architecture or OS run `yarn workspaces foreach rebuild` to rebuild the binaries.

 We're using yarn [workspaces](https://yarnpkg.com/features/workspaces) to build both the theme and the website run `build-all` script, for example:

     $ yarn build-all